 Use Bold Flavors in your Healthy Tuna Recipes!

 I hope you like this week’s recipe.
 I had fun creating it and have plenty to eat for leftovers throughout the week.
-Enjoy!
+If you are looking for more healthy recipes, check out my strawberry smoothie bowl recipe!

 Soft Tuna Tacos with Pineapple Salsa